NYCCT — New York City College of Technology

 Professor: Sarah Schmerler

-Office Hours: TBA.
-Please check OpenLab/Online course site for details.
+Office Hours: Thursdays 10:45AM–11:45AM (subject to revision and student availability.
+Please check OpenLab/Online course site for any details).

 Prerequisite: Eng 1101 (3 hours, 3 credits)

 Upon completion of English 1121, you will be able to:

 Read and listen critically and analytically, including identifying an argument’s major assumptions and assertions and evaluating its supporting evidence.

 Write clearly and coherently in varied formats (such as formal essays, research papers, and dialogues) using Standard Written English and appropriate technology to critique and improve one’s own and others’ texts.

 Demonstrate research skills using appropriate technology, including gathering, evaluating, and synthesizing primary and secondary sources.

 Formulate original ideas and relate them to the ideas of others by employing the conventions of ethical attribution and citation.

 Feel confident executing a purposeful revision of your own writing.